drupol/master-thesis/src/thesis/2-reproducibility.typ

 The process of controlling the computational environment $E$ underscores a fundamental challenge in #gls("SE"): achieving reproducibility through environment standardisation.
-The environment often encompasses factors such as hardware and software configurations, (#gls("CPU"), #gls("OS"), library versions, and runtime conditions), which can significantly impact a function's behaviour and output.
+The environment includes specific factors such as hardware and software configurations #eg[#gls("CPU"), #gls("OS"), library versions, and runtime conditions] that directly affect a function's behaviour and output.
 The Monte Carlo simulation algorithm (@montecarlo-pi.c), exemplifies this challenge: it may be reproducible at build time but can exhibit variance at run time due to environmental factors.

 This singularity highlights the essence of reproducibility: the need to meticulously control or normalise the environment in which computations occur.